AFRICA

 • turnover in Germany, in the EU and worldwide (please note the provisions in the case of credit institutions, financial institutions, building and loan associations and external investment management companies or insurance companies, see topic 17);

-• the market shares, including the basis for their calculation or estimate, if the combined shares of all undertakings concerned amount to at least 20% in a market which comprises Germany;
+• the market shares, including the basis for their calculation or estimate, if the combined shares of all undertakings concerned amount to at least 20% in a market which comprises Germany or at least a significant part of Germany;

 • a person authorised to accept service in Germany if the registered seat of the undertaking is not located within Germany;